hci-a-if-its-2019/final-project-timteam/README.md

 * He always use motorcycle as transportation.
 * He rarely order food from Grab.

+#### Description of Participant 4
+* The participant is male, 20 years old.
+* He is from Electrical Engineering ITS student.
+* He rarely use Grab service.
+* He always use motorcycle as transportation.
+* He rarely order food from Grab.

+#### Description of Participant 5
+* The participant is male, 20 years old.
+* He is from Informatics  ITS student.
+* He rarely use Grab service.
+* He always use another service app.
+* He likes order food with online service

 ### 2. Evaluation Script
 1. Find nearest fast food restaurant.
 1. Go to checkout menu and change the delivery address to ITS.